The Book

 How it is built

-The book is in five parts, moving from ground to practice to living evidence.
 Part I establishes the conceptual foundations: the inner child, the imaginal, the wider landscape of inner child approaches, and the phenomenological stance from which the book proceeds.
-Part II gathers the theory — the consciousness structures, the mythic and ancestral parallels, the archetypal logic, the chapter as a unit, and the role of the practitioner.
-Part III turns to the practice in full operational detail: readiness, pacing, intervention, and the particular significance of the first chapter.
+Part II gathers the theory: the consciousness structures, the mythic and ancestral parallels, the archetypal logic, the chapter as a unit, and the role of the practitioner.
+Part III turns to the practice in full operational detail, covering readiness, pacing, intervention, and the particular significance of the first chapter.
 Part IV is the casebook, and it is the heart of the book.
-Part V holds the reference material — a glossary of the practice's specific terms, a note on extended initiatory sequences for the advanced practitioner, and a guide to further reading.
+Part V holds the reference material: a glossary of the practice's specific terms, a note on extended initiatory sequences for the advanced practitioner, and a guide to further reading.
 An appendix presents a single first chapter in full.

 Who it is for